Written by Guest Blogger: Todd W. Bressi

 An Intersection of Place

 Meet Me at the Triangles is the focal point of a new town square in Wheaton, a community that badly needed such a public gathering place.
-This square is part of a larger project, the Wheaton Headquarters, new County office building that represents the largest public and private investment in Wheaton since the construction of Metrorail and the enclosure of Westfield Wheaton.
+This square is part of a larger project, the Wheaton Headquarters, a new County office building that represents the largest public and private investment in Wheaton since the construction of Metrorail and the enclosure of Westfield Wheaton.

 In a city planning sense, this investment reflects Wheaton’s steady evolution from farmland to suburban residential to auto-oriented retail to an urban downtown, a trajectory repeated in countless places in the Washington region.
 From a sociological point of view, Wheaton reflects the County’s ongoing evolution from a bedroom community for predominantly white federal workers to a multicultural community with grassroots entrepreneurial energy.